nguyentanphu/FlirtingApp/readme.md

 - Location searching for users and find users based on X distances using mongodb geospatial
 - Jwt Authentication with refresh token.
 - Heavily unit tested with separates test projects.
-- Simple, focus on intention of the code.
-- Design with SOLID principals in mind.
-- Separation of concerns.
 - Validation with FluentValidation.
 - Remove usage of default ASP.NET Core validation with ModelState and move validation to Application layer as it's part of business logic.
 - Implement Presenter and IOutputPort to separate presentation logic from controllers